 Sir Abraham and Lady Isabella's eldest son was the well-known FIELD MARSHAL LORD FREDERICK SLEIGH ROBERTS.
 He was born at Cawnpore, West Bengal, on 30 September 1832.
 This ‘most impressive officer won a host of medals, accolades, titles, and the Victoria Cross for ability, bravery, and gallantry during the course of his life.
 His successes earned him many top commands, including the position of commander-in-chief in India (1885-1893), commander-in-chief in Ireland (1895-1899), and the last commander-in-chief of the Forces (1900-1904).
 He died in 1914 and remains to this day one of Britain's most celebrated military heroes’.
 (He died on 14 November 1914, St Omer, France, whilst visiting the Indian Corps).

 Sir Abraham and Lady Roberts also had a daughter HARRIET MERCER ROBERTS (born at Cawnpore in 1833, died unmarried on 8 October 1889) and another child who died on 3 March 1861.
-Peter has a copy of Abraham's Will which does not mention the younger Isabella as she was born after it was drawn up.
+The late Peter Bunbury had a copy of Abraham's Will which does not mention the younger Isabella as she was born after it was drawn up.